umbraco/UmbracoDocs/umbraco-cloud/getting-started/the-umbraco-cloud-portal/organizations.md

 <figure><img src="../../../.gitbook/assets/members.png" alt=""><figcaption></figcaption></figure>

 Members added to your ogranization can see different information about the organization based on the user group they are added to.
-Currently there are three different groups, Read, Write and Admin.
+Currently there are three different groups, **Read**, **Write** and **Admin**.
 Below you can see what each user group has access to under the organization they are a part of.

 Organization Members with **Admin Access** can do the following in the organization: